Yoga as a Living Practice: Beyond Postures

-Learning yoga is a constant process, in many ways an UN-doing.
 Not only while on a cushion or upon a mountaintop, but in every moment, every context, and each relationship, it is possible to live a soulful, connected life.
 But let’s make no mistake; Authentic yoga practice is not for the faint of heart.
+Learning yoga is a constant process, in many ways an UN-doing.

-In module one, Yamas: A systemic View with Dr. Yasmene Mumby, we are asked to confront the divisive conditionings and our own implicit biases that lead to racist, sexist, homophobic, xenophobia even in action or in the most subtle sense of thought.
+IN MODULE ONE, Yamas, Liberation, and Justice with Dr. Yasmene Mumby, we are asked to confront the divisive conditionings and our own implicit biases that lead to racist, sexist, homophobic, xenophobia even in action or in the most subtle sense of thought.
 We are asked to pay attention to how we really feel which is not always pleasant.
 We are asked to witness the experience of others which is sometimes painful and honor that our own small experiences are not the totality of experience for all; we are asked to open our minds.

-In module three, with Anjali, Mirabelle D’Cunha, and Hasu Patel, we ride the waves of our breath and sound into an experience that aligns with nature and a rich culture of Hindusthani music and chanting.
+IN MODULE TWO, with Anjali, Mirabelle D’Cunha, and Hasu Patel, we ride the waves of our breath and sound into an experience that aligns with nature and a rich culture of Hindusthani music and chanting.
 This exploratory module includes both pranayama, mantra, and singing.

-In module four, we dive further into yogic history and philosophies and discover a vast diversity of texts, historical figures, and philosophies which change from Vedic times to the present.
+IN MODULE THREE, we dive further into yogic history and philosophies and discover a vast diversity of texts, historical figures, and philosophies which change from Vedic times to the present.
 We gain a deeper understanding of what has happened to these practices and how we arrived at a modern context of 20 billion practitioners of yoga poses.
 We will look at excerpts of texts like the Upanishads, The Yoga Sutras, Bhagavad Gita, Yoga SpandaKarika, Hatha Yoga Pradipika, and more.
 We will learn about rarely mentioned female yogis and the read verses of their poetry.
 We will look in detail at the devastating affects of colonialism and the complex migration of select yoga practitioners to the West.
 This module will include lecture/slideshows, experiential meditation practices, and workshops which allow us to explore our own biases and appropriation.